Understand how FlashAttention cuts auxiliary attention memory from O(n²) to O(n) with tiling and online softmax, and analyze its IO complexity.

 | FlashAttention-2 (2023) | GPT-style training on A100 | Up to 225 TFLOPs/s per GPU, 72% model FLOPs utilization[3] |

-The important point isn't one magic benchmark number.
-It's that once the attention kernel stops writing giant intermediates to HBM, longer-sequence training becomes much more practical.
+The benchmark number matters less than the memory path.
+Once the attention kernel stops writing giant intermediates to HBM, longer-sequence training becomes much more practical.

 During inference, FlashAttention helps most when the workload still looks like dense attention over many prompt tokens: